genesiscommunitysuccess/docs/docs/02_database/03_data-structures/02_indices.md

 ### Partial searches

 On [indices with multiple fields](../../../database/fields-tables-views/tables/tables-basics/#indices-with-multiple-fields), look-ups can also be done on a subset of fields - but the look-up must start at the first field and cannot skip a field.
+On an index with 3 fields.
+You can search on:

+-  the first field
+-  the first and second fields
+-  all three fields

-On an index with 3 fields, you can search on the first field, the first and second fields, and all three fields.
-You cannot look up on field 1 and field 3 only.
+You **cannot** look up on field 1 and field 3 only.
 The partial search behaves like a non-unique index, even if the index itself is unique.

-Fields should always be provided in order.
+Fields must always be provided in order.